Back to case studies

 The McKinsey counter-signal

 McKinsey North America publicly committed to hiring 12% more staff in 2026 than 2025, with potential 15-20% growth over five years, explicitly framing the strategy around “grooming” people to be both consultants and technologists [IT-015, R-014].
-This is worth watching because McKinsey’s business model depends on the pyramid structure of junior hours — they have a direct economic incentive to maintain the pipeline.
-Treat this as a counter-signal, not proof that the guardrail set above is being implemented at scale.
+This is notable because McKinsey’s business model depends on the pyramid structure of junior hours — they have a direct economic incentive to maintain the pipeline.
+Treat this as a counter-signal worth watching, not proof that the guardrail set above is being implemented at scale.
 It is a hiring commitment, not a documented guardrail program.

 Exceptions exist.
 They do not change the pattern.